Ashwint711/Old-Version-Deriving-Services/README.md

 10000
 ```

-Run following command, and give name of a file in which the result will be stored.
+Run following command, and give name of a file in which the result will be stored, here it is `output`
 > ./run tests output